BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 assuming, that is the work, and the release of the right kind will occur as a result of it.
 That’s the true “opening amidst confinement.”
 But people don’t want to deal with the confinement.
-They don’t want to deal with the pressure or endure it - they want a technique that will give them an experience of pleasure that they will then take to be
+They don’t want to deal with the pressure or endure it—they want a technique that will give them an experience of pleasure that they will then take to be
 <span lang="pi">*jhana*</span>, and then assume that all this work has
 been done, on account of this special meditation pleasure that they had.
 That is exactly mirroring the same principle of the sensuality that you have been acting out of.
 You are still seeking that pleasant thing to be your escape.
-No - the escape is found by not being, not maintaining, the dependence upon the wrong order.
+No—the escape is found by not being, not maintaining, the dependence upon the wrong order.
 Then the pleasure of
 <span lang="pi">*jhana*</span> will happen: